-Chiropractic is a primary health care profession that specialises in the diagnosis, treatment, management and prevention of neuro-muscoluoskeletal conditions that occur secondary to the mechanical dysfunction of joints and muscles.
+Chiropractic is a primary health care profession that specialises in the diagnosis, treatment, management and prevention of neuro-musculoskeletal conditions that occur secondary to the mechanical dysfunction of joints and muscles.

 Doctors of Chiropractic are often perceived as “back doctors”.
 Although this is not entirely wrong, it is very much incomplete.
-Chiropractors can diagnose and treat problems in any joint in the body from migraine headaches and neck pain to your ankles and toes, the title of back doctor does not cover the full ranges of problems that chiropractors can manage. (see What We Treat for a wide range of examples)
+Chiropractors can diagnose and treat problems in any joint in the body from migraine headaches and neck pain to your ankles and toes.
+The title of back doctor does not cover the full range of problems that chiropractors can manage (see What We Treat for a wide range of examples).

-Chiropractic treatment aims to restore the joints to normal function through the chiropractic adjustment or through various further techniques.
+Chiropractic treatment aims to restore the joints to normal function through chiropractic adjustment or through various further techniques.
 An adjustment has a number of physiological effects including increasing movement, decreasing pain and stimulating the nervous system called the viscerosomatic reflex.
-Chiropractic is a gentle, natural and effective treatment method for a number of problems, please see the conditions treated pages.
+Chiropractic is a gentle, natural and effective treatment method for a number of problems; please see the Conditions page.

-The profession is regulated by the General Chiropractic Council (GCC) (link to GCC website?) and it is illegal to practice in the UK without being registered with the GCC.
+The profession is regulated by the General Chiropractic Council (GCC) and it is illegal to practise in the UK without being registered with the GCC.
 In the UK, Chiropractors undergo a minimum of four years internationally accredited training covering topics such as anatomy, neurology, radiology and orthopaedics.
 The training is extensive and it has to be updated yearly in order to maintain registration with the GCC.
-Dr Nina is also registered with the United Chiropractic Association and the College of Chiropractors as he believes maintaining an up to date knowledge of the latest techniques is of utmost importance.
-Dr Nina is also a registered professional of the charity BackCare as he believes in promoting awareness of back pain in the population and the effects it can have on peoples’ lives.
+Dr Alex is also registered with the United Chiropractic Association and the College of Chiropractors as he believes maintaining an up-to-date knowledge of the latest techniques is of utmost importance.
+Dr Alex is also a registered professional of the charity BackCare as he believes in promoting awareness of back pain in the population and the effects it can have on people’s lives.

 Your First Visit – What to Expect

-You will then be asked information about your problems and about how it came about, how long you have had it and your medical history will also be covered at this point.
+You will then be asked about your problems how they came about, how long you have had them, and your medical history will also be covered at this point.

-After the consultation the Chiropractor will examine you so the chiropractor can thoroughly examine your problem.
+After the consultation Alex will examine you so the can determine your problem.
 A variety of thorough orthopaedic, neurological and chiropractic tests examining the joint, nerves and muscles of the body will be performed until the cause of your problem has been identified.

-After the examination there are rare cases where an x-ray or MRI scan may be deemed necessary.
+After the examination there are certain cases where an x-ray or MRI scan may be deemed necessary.
 These circumstances are rare and x-rays are only taken in specific circumstances.
 In most cases the diagnostic skills of the chiropractor will determine the cause of the problem and further tests are not needed.
-There are no x-ray facilities on site so for further tests including x-rays or MRI scans you will be referred to a facility where these can be done.
-If at this point the chiropractor thinks another healthcare professional would be better suited to help with your healthcare needs he will discuss with you the reasons for this and recommend a relevant healthcare practitioner.
+There are no x-ray facilities on site so, for further tests including x-rays or MRI scans, you will be referred to a facility where these can be done.
+If at this point the chiropractor thinks another healthcare professional would be better suited to help with your healthcare needs, he will discuss with you the reasons for this and recommend a relevant healthcare practitioner.

 Upon completion of the examination, the diagnosis of your problem and a plan of management to alleviate it will be explained to you.
 Recommendations to improve your health and achieve your health goals will be given at this point.
-Anything you don’t understand please ask and Dr Nina is more than happy to go through it again with you.
-At this point and if appropriate, treatment will be offered to start you on your journey to better health.
+Anything you don’t understand please ask and Alex will be more than happy to go through it again with you.
+At this point, and if appropriate, treatment will be offered to start you on your journey to better health.

-Most of the time treatment is offered at the initial consultation as Alex believes that when you have been suffering you shouldn’t have to wait to relieve your pain.
-On occasion you may be asked to come back for your report of findings and treatment at a later time either the same day or at a time convenient to you.
+Most of the time treatment is offered at the initial consultation as Alex believes that, when you have been suffering, you shouldn’t have to wait to relieve your pain.
+You may be asked to come back for your Report of Findings and treatment at a later time, either the same day or at a time convenient to you.
 This serves a few purposes:

 After that we want to maintain the benefits you have gained through the treatment and keep you healthy well into future.

 The course of treatment is like taking antibiotics.
-Some people respond quicker than others and we of course hope you will, however a course of treatment will ensure that not only do we get you out of pain but we get your spine rehabilitated to its best then maintain it so these problems will not recur in the future.
+Some people respond quickly and we of course hope you will, however a course of treatment will ensure that not only do we get you out of pain, but we get your spine rehabilitated to its best then maintain it so these problems will not recur in the future.

 We work through 3 phases:

 Here the aim is to keep the improvement you have had with the treatment and prevent any recurrences of your problems.
-It is so easy with today’s lifestyle with poor posture, hectic schedules and life’s stresses and strains to leave you open to further injury.
-Dr Nina recommends maintenance care to combat this, “like a regular dentist check up this should happen when you are not in pain and any problems that may be brewing are found can be corrected before they become painful and you end up back where you started.”
+It is so easy with today’s lifestyle of poor posture, hectic schedules, and life’s stresses and strains, to leave you open to further injury.
+Dr Alex recommends maintenance care to combat this: “like a regular dentist check-up this should happen when you are not in pain, and any problems that may be brewing are found and can be corrected before they become painful and you end up back where you started.”